top of page

 We became hippies because there was so many things happening that were wrong & nobody was doing anything about it.

 It wasn't a cult that was trying to hurt others.
-Just a group of people trying to say: "enough is enough".
+Just a group of people trying to say: "enough is enough"

-that we could change things.
+that we could (and did!) change things.

-All we want is EVERYONE to have more FREEDOM
+All we want is EVERYONE to have:

 We don't look down on others.